For more information related to Member travel, contact Financial Services at 250-356-8586.

 When a Member travels for a partial day, only meals that are applicable to the portion of the day spent on travel status may be claimed.
 When a Member consumes a meal which has been provided without charge or paid for from public funds, no claim for that meal may be made.

 A Member may claim incidentals only when no other per diem claims are made for that day.
-Examples of incidental expenses include telephone calls, porterage and other gratuities.
+Examples of incidental expenses include telephone calls, porterage and other gratuities not included in receipts.

 MLA Travel Card